Meet the Camp Kupugani Directors

 Natasha Jackson (Camp Director)

-Miss Natasha is passionate about creating a world where we listen, love, and laugh together.
-Tash is a certified elementary school teacher and a proud mother.
+Natasha (Miss Natasha) is passionate about creating a world where we listen, love, and laugh together.
+Miss Natasha is a certified elementary school teacher and a proud mother.
 She grew up in Canada where she attended the University of Manitoba, graduating with a minor in psychology.
-In addition to years of teaching and summer camp counseling experience, Tash is a born performer, having spent many of her adult years as a singer, children’s performer, dancer, and face painter.
-Among Tash’s favorite childhood memories are the times she was able to spend as a camper; she gained independence and enjoyed learning new skills.
+In addition to years of teaching and summer camp counseling experience, Miss Natasha is a born performer, having spent many of her adult years as a singer, children’s performer, dancer, and face painter.
+Among Miss Natasha’s favorite childhood memories are the times she was able to spend as a camper; she gained independence and enjoyed learning new skills.
 That’s why she is a big fan of camp.
-It allows your child to practice all the wonderful skills you’ve taught her, as well as learn new ones.
+It allows your child to practice all the wonderful skills you’ve taught them, as well as learn new ones.

 - Favorite Camp Activity: Snack time!